DanConwayDev/ngit-relay/README.md

 **Git Via Nostr** aims to connect Git and Nostr as simply as possible with [NIP-34](https://nips.nostr.com/34).

-## What
+## Protocol

-a ngit-relay combines 3 services at the same endpoint:
+an ngit-relay combines 3 services at the same endpoint:

-- smart http git service
+- git service
   - serves repositories at [endpoint]/<npub>/<identifier>.git
+  - only over smart HTTP (no SSH)
   - no user authentication - see FAQ 'When Private Repos?'
   - pushes are accepted only on the basis of whether the pushed refs match the latest [repo state announcement](https://nips.nostr.com/34#repository-state-announcements) on the relay
+  - rejects branches starting with `pr/` as they are reserved for nostr patches via `ngit-cli`
-- nostr relay:
+- nostr relay

+  - serves at [endpoint]/
-  - accepts events related to the repository from stakeholder community
+  - accepts events related to the repository from contributors and stakeholders
-  - automatically provisions a new blank git repositories when a [Git repository announcements](https://nips.nostr.com/34#repository-announcements) is received that lists this ngit-relay instance.
+  - automatically provisions a new blank Git repository when an acceptable\* [Git repository announcement](https://nips.nostr.com/34#repository-announcements) is received that lists this ngit-relay instance.

-- blossom service
+- standard blossom service
+  - serves at [endpoint]/
   - for storing images, videos, and files referenced (or soon to be referenced) in events on the relay

+An endpoint may include a path or a specific port but must be the same for all 3 services.
+\*An operator may use a whitelist, request payment out-of-band, or apply limits.
+It's anticipated that free public instances will be subsidized by CI/CD services.

+That's it!

-## What's In The Reference Implementation
+## Reference Implementation

-This repository is a simple reference implementation that includes:
+This repository is a simple reference implementation that uses nginx, supervisord and Docker to glue together:

-- **git-http-backend**: The reference implementation of the Git server.
+- **git-http-backend**: The reference implementation of the Git server
   - **pre-receive Git hook**: To apply Nostr-based write permissions.
 - **A Nostr relay (using Khatru)**: For storing events related to Git repositories it has accepted.
   - **event receive hook**: To create new Git repositories when [Git repository announcements](https://nips.nostr.com/34#repository-announcements) are received.
-  - **note acceptance policy**: relates to existing stored event
+  - **note acceptance policy**: relates to existing stored events
 - **A Blossom server (using Khatru)**: For storing images, videos, and files referenced in events on the relay.

 This setup provides everything you need to store all data related to Git Via Nostr.